breadchris/notes/pages/seagl___talk.md

-- How do you build LEGOs for code?
+- How do you design LEGOs for code?

   breadchris
 - I want coding to feel more fun.